softwareguru/airflowsummit-website/content/speakers/kunal-jain/_index.md

  - 2023
 ---

-Works as a solution architect in American Express with around 19 years of experience in Data Engineering … responsible for solution airflow/cloud composer for entire organisation
+Works as a software architect in Financial company with around 19 years of experience in Data Engineering, responsible for solutioning airflow/cloud composer for entire organisation.